-- All cash distributed or vested absolutely for the NZ investors should be taxable at their marginal rate of income tax. - The distributions paid by Centro MCS 5, 12 Unit Trust, 17 Unit Trust, 19 Unit Trust, 25 and 34 in the 30 June 2011 period were net of an amount referred to as either "other taxable components not paid in cash" or "income not paid in cash".
-This is the amount applied by these syndicates on the investors' behalf to clear debt.
-Consequently, this amount should be treated as paid to the investor for NZ income tax purposes and should be included in assessable income.
-Please note that the assessable component of this amount has been included in the 'Foreign Source Income' of the 2011 Annual Taxation Statement. - Australian tax withheld should be creditable to the extent NZ income tax arises on the income. - On sale or other disposal of units, any gain or loss should be taxable if the investment was held on revenue account.
-Please see the discussion at paragraph 2.4.2.
+- All cash distributed or vested absolutely for the NZ investors should be taxable at their marginal rate of income tax. - The distributions paid by Centro MCS 9 Unit Trust, Centro MCS 14 Unit Trust, Centro MCS 15 Unit Trust, Centro MCS 37 Trust and Woodlands Village in the 30 June 2012 period were net of an amount referred to as "income not paid in cash."
+This is the amount applied by these syndicates to reduce debt.
+Consequently, this amount should be treated as paid to the investor for NZ income tax purposes and should be included in assessable income. - Australian tax withheld should be creditable to the extent NZ income tax arises on the income. - On sale or other disposal of units, any gain or loss should be taxable if the investment was held on revenue account.
+Please see the discussion at paragraph 2.3.2.